Applying to study

 If your English is below the required score, you may wish to enrol in a pre-university English program at Western Sydney University, The College(opens in new window).

-If you do not meet any of the criteria detailed on the UAC website, but think you can demonstrate proficiency in English in another way, please contact the Course Information Centre on 1300 897 669.
+If you do not meet any of the criteria detailed on the UAC website, but think you can demonstrate proficiency in English in another way, please contact the Student Support Team on 1300 897 669.